 For seniors, crafting may be intricate.
 They tend to have age-related issues like arthritis and limited dexterity.

 This can make even simple sewing or weaving a challenge.
-However, there are many things that they still do to enjoy crafting.
+However, there are many things they can still do to enjoy crafting.

 Table of Contents